ChloeSAPage/Recipe2Shop/README.md

 - Includes breakfast, lunch, dinner, desert and snacks.
 - Has option to convert units.
 - Ensure there is variation each week.
+- Option to choose timeframe (7 days, 14 etc.).
 - Create a meal plan around a recipe/recipes I want that week.
+- Recipes that require more fresh produce get put earlier in the week.

 ## Shopping List